Yue Qian

 - The Paper (澎湃) featured Dr. Qian for her research on gender, marriage, and family in China.

-- The March 2018 Issue of the ELLE China featured Dr. Qian as an example of inspirational women in their early 30s.
+- The March 2018 Issue of the ELLe China featured Dr. Qian as an example of inspirational women in their early 30s.

 - People (人物), a Chinese monthly magazine of celebrity and human-interest stories, featured Dr. Qian for her insights into gender inequality in China.